Industries/Construction

 • At-risk jobs flagged early

-• WIP reports in minutes, not days
+• Work-in-progress reports in minutes, not days

 Estimates built on your own history.